sudeengin/DnDbug/docs/implementation/CHARACTER_GENERATION_REFACTOR.md

 The prompt has been completely rewritten to focus on:

 - **Lore & World Integration**: Uses Background Context data (where, when, tone, motifs, anchors) to guide realism
-- **D&D-Level Background Depth**: Based on D&D 5e manuals with mini origin stories
+- **D&D-Level Background Depth**: Based on SRD 2014 manuals with mini origin stories
 - **Relationships and Hooks**: Creates 2–3 narrative connections per character
 - **Flaws & Secrets**: Playable flaws and GM secrets that avoid clichés
 - **Motif Resonance**: Symbolic connections to visual themes from background